Diabetes - when you are sickSick-day management - diabetes; Diabetes - sick day management

 - Ginger ale

-If you throw up, do not drink or eat anything for 1 hour.
-Rest, but do not lie flat.
-After 1 hour, take sips of soda every 10 minutes.
+If you throw up, DO NOT drink or eat anything for 1 hour.
+Rest, but DO NOT lie flat.
+After 1 hour, take sips of soda, such as ginger ale, every 10 minutes.
 If vomiting persists call or see your provider.

-When your stomach is upset, try to eat small meals.
+When you have an upset stomach, try to eat small meals.
 Try carbohydrates, such as:

 - Bagels or bread